 - Specialty Pharmacy (3-9 months)

 - Pharmacy Practice Leadership (1 or 3-6 months)

 - Medication Therapy Management (6 months-1 year)

 - Second Rotation Primary Care Clinic (6 months)

 Each PGY-1 resident is required to work an average of two weekends per month.
 The Community pharmacy resident provides service in the outpatient pharmacy.

 Residents are required to complete a research project within the year.
-A poster for the project will be presented at the ASHP Midyear Clinical Meeting and UHC Pharmacy Council Meeting.
-The results of the project will be presented at the Great Lakes Pharmacy Resident Conference.
-Residents are also required to complete a writing project in collaboration with a chosen preceptor.
+A poster for the project will be presented at the Vizient Pharmacy Council Meeting and American Pharmacists Association (APhA) Annual Meeting.
+The results of the project will also be presented at the Great Lakes Pharmacy Resident Conference.
+Residents are required to complete a writing project in collaboration with a chosen preceptor.
 Writing projects are comprehensive reviews that are suitable for publication and often qualify as continuing education programs.

 Residency Director Information